M64GitHub/movy/doc/Sprite.md

 ### Understanding Sprite Architecture

-A Sprite contains multiple layers:
+A Sprite contains of these structs:

 **SpriteFrame:**
 - Each frame has two RenderSurfaces: